Workplace Surveillance in Australia: What Is Lawful and What Is Not

 A Practical Guide for Employers Across Great Western Sydney

 Workplace surveillance is one of the most sensitive areas of modern employment management.
-Advances in technology have made it easier than ever to monitor employee activity, track digital behaviour, review communications and observe conduct.
-At the same time, Australian privacy laws, surveillance legislation and employment protections impose strict limitations on how and when surveillance may occur.
+Advances in technology have made it easier than ever to monitor employee activity, track digital behaviour, review communications and observe workplace conduct.
+At the same time, Australian privacy laws, surveillance legislation and employment protections impose strict boundaries on how and when surveillance may occur.

 The Legal Framework Governing Workplace Surveillance